Skip to content

 The council exists to make the calls a standard can't avoid: what ships in a version, when a draft becomes ratified, who joins as a member, and how disputes resolve.

-Everything else in the council's design points back to keeping those calls neutral and accountable — so the standard serves the industry rather than any one vendor.
+The council's design keeps those calls neutral and accountable, so the standard serves the industry rather than any one vendor.

 How it functions